-The UNAVCO Data Policy changed effective January 1, 2011.
-The change does away with the automatic 2-year data accessibility exclusive-use period (also known as embargo period or grace period) allowed for campaign data in the old June, 2003 policy.
-Our current policy as of January, 2011 makes the default accessibility for all data immediately openly-accessible, with no exclusive-use period.
-However, there is a clause in the new policy that allows for an exclusive-use period with approval of the sponsor.
-This sponsor-approved exclusive-use period can potentially apply to any class of data, i.e. campaign, permanent, continuous, semi-continuous , with comms, without comms, etc. This FAQ is intended to help Principal Investigators with understanding how the new policy will be put into effect for UNAVCO’s data archiving, how to obtain and document a sponsor-approved exclusive-use period, and, for data users, how to obtain information to appropriately attribute data collected by others.
+The current UNAVCO Data Policy makes the default accessibility for all data immediately openly-accessible, with no exclusive-use period.
+However, there is a clause in the policy that allows for an exclusive-use period with approval of the sponsor.
+This sponsor-approved exclusive-use period can potentially apply to any class of data, i.e. campaign, permanent, continuous, semi-continuous, with comms, without comms, etc. This FAQ is intended to help Principal Investigators with understanding how the new policy has been implemented for UNAVCO's data archiving, how to obtain and document a sponsor-approved exclusive-use period, and, for data users, how to obtain information to appropriately attribute data collected by others.

 A 1.
 The default accessibility for all data, whether from campaign, semi-continuous, or permanent stations, will be that the data are immediately openly-accessible when UNAVCO completes the archiving step.
 If you have sponsor approval for an exclusive-use period, you must notify UNAVCO using the Request Support form in advance of your initial data delivery.
 In the Request Support form, state your exclusive-use period in terms of data collection date.
 Example “I have an NSF approved exclusive-use period of 2 years post collection.”
 The data collection date is the date of the last epoch of the file and is not necessarily the same as the download date; the collection date can be easily verified by UNAVCO archive technicians and software.
 It is also very important to coordinate with archive staff by clearly identifying the data deposits by using the appropriate selections on the Request Support form.
 Do not assume that UNAVCO staff know about your sponsor agreements and know that today’s deposit is associated with last year’s deposit that had the exclusive-use period documented.